0neGal/albumArtCreator/README.md

 **Where's the Windows release?**

-I don't have a Windows machine currently, if somebody is able to compile it, on their machine you can contact me on [Twitter](https://twitter.com/0neGuyDev) and send it, I'll add it.
+I don't have a Windows machine currently, some releases may not yet have a Windows build.
+If there's a current release that doesn't have a build I'd love it if you could compile it for me and send it to me!

 ### My Album Art doesn't show up for other people